teamcodedevs/random-password/README.md

 # random-password

-This project is a random password using SwiftUI.
+This project is a random password generator using SwiftUI.

 ## Goal